Robert Raymond Estrella: Career

 Estrella was a main investigator in a case regarding an "improper" sale of 75,000 rice bags.

 Bills

 Estrella has principally authored 44 bills and co-authored 37 bills.

 Pork barrel scam charges

 In August 2015, the National Bureau of Investigation charged Estrella with graft for his alleged involvement in the multibillion-peso pork barrel scam.
+According to the National Bureau of Investigation, Raymond Estrella allegedly received ₱22,675,000 in kickback from pork barrel scam mastermind Janet Lim-Napoles, while his brother Conrado Estrella III received ₱45,030,000.

 Personal life

 Robert's brother is Agrarian Reform Secretary and former congressman Conrado Estrella III.